leafOfTree/vim-vue-plugin/README.md

         set rpt+=path/to/this_plugin

 Plugin works if filetype is set to `javascript.vue`.
 Please stay up to date.
-Feel free to make an issue or pull request.
+Feel free to make an issue or a pull request.

 ## How it works